All Episodes

 And you see he has sent that message pretty much in every action that he did over the last several days.

-He's meeting with North Korea North Korean defectors when he was in Japan.
+He's meeting with North Korean defectors.

-He touted the aggressive sanctions against North Korea.
+When he was in Japan, he touted the aggressive sanctions against North Korea.

 VP Mike Pence was in the stands at the Olympics where he seemed to be making a silent protest by remaining seated when North and South Korean athletes entered the stadium under the Korean unification flag.